Oh-so stylish box room ideas

 5. Create a dreamy box bedroom

-For a guest bedroom, a small double bed and a single bedside table might be all you need.
-For a more permanent modern bedroom, consider taller furniture to draw the eye up.
-A slim wardrobe and a tall chest of drawers will provide crucial box room storage without eating up the floor.
-This is one of the most important bedroom storage ideas: think vertically.
+Cabin beds are another great option, especially for children’s bedrooms, with built-in desks or drawers underneath the sleeping area.
+For a teenage bedroom, a small double bed and a single bedside table might be all you need.
+Consider taller furniture to draw the eye up.
+A slim wardrobe and a tall chest of drawers will provide essential storage without taking up too much floor space.

 Hopkins Upholstered Ottoman Bed Frame with lifted storage section